British and French Airstrikes on Syria: A Military Show of Strength to the United States and the Underlying Game of International Dynamics

 .
 Future International Landscape Projection: A Bloody Reorganization Based on Strength

-The recent airstrikes by Britain and France have further propelled the international landscape toward a regression to the "law of the jungle" where the strong prey on the weak.
-In the future, international rules will be continuously simplified, the sovereignty of weaker nations will become virtually meaningless, and the world will enter an era of "competition based on strength"—economic power is important, but military strength is the ability to realize that power.
-The recent airstrikes by Britain and France have further propelled the international landscape toward a regression to the "law of the jungle" where the strong prey on the weak.
-In the future, international rules will be continuously simplified, the sovereignty of weaker nations will become virtually meaningless, and the world will enter an era of "competition based on strength"—economic power is important, but military strength is the ability to realize that power.
+The recent airstrikes by Britain and France have further propelled the international landscape toward a regression to the law of the jungle, where the strong prey on the weak.
+In the future, international rules will continue to be simplified, the sovereignty of weaker nations will become virtually meaningless, and the world will enter an era of power-based competition—economic strength is important, but military strength is the ability to actualize power.

-Specifically regarding Syria, the fate of the country as a unified state is hanging by a thread, and it is highly likely to fragment into multiple zones of control in the future: the north under Turkish control, the northeast as an autonomous region for Kurdish armed forces, the south as an area of infiltration by Israel and Jordan, while the Syrian government can only maintain control over central cities and coastal regions, turning the country into a "shattered mosaic."
-On a global scale, the unreasonable national borders drawn by colonial powers after World War II are likely to be redrawn by force under the law of the jungle.
-This process may lead to the emergence of new small nations, the disappearance of old medium-sized states, and a redivision of spheres of influence among major powers.
+Specifically regarding Syria, its fate as a unified nation is hanging by a thread.
+It is highly likely to fragment into multiple zones of control in the future: the north under Turkish control, the northeast as a Kurdish armed autonomous region, the south as an area of infiltration by Israel and Jordan, while the Syrian government can only maintain control over central cities and coastal areas, turning into a shattered mosaic.
+Looking globally, the unreasonable borders drawn by colonial powers after World War II are likely to be redrawn by force under the law of the jungle.
+This could lead to the emergence of new small states, the disappearance of old medium-sized nations, and a redivision of spheres of influence among major powers.
 The entire process will be fraught with refugees, hatred, and war.

 .
 Negative impact on the counter-terrorism situation

-This airstrike not only fails to fundamentally resolve the issue of counter-terrorism but may also exacerbate regional security crises.
-On one hand, it could prompt remnants of militant groups to further "disperse into smaller units" and adopt more covert modes of operation, posing new challenges to subsequent counter-terrorism efforts.
-On the other hand, military actions conducted without the consent of sovereign states remain a sensitive issue, potentially provoking retaliatory measures from the Syrian government and its allies and further intensifying the instability in Syria and its surrounding regions.
+This airstrike not only fails to fundamentally resolve the issue of counter-terrorism, but may also exacerbate regional security crises.
+On one hand, it could drive the remaining forces of ISIS to further disperse and adopt more covert methods of operation, posing new challenges to subsequent counter-terrorism efforts.
+On the other hand, military actions conducted without the consent of sovereign nations remain a sensitive issue, potentially triggering retaliatory measures from the Syrian government and its allies, further intensifying the instability in Syria and its surrounding regions.

 V. Enlightenment of the Era: Abandon Illusions and Prepare for an All-Round Struggle

-The Anglo-French airstrikes on Syria clearly indicate that we are experiencing a turning point in history, shifting from "the game of disguised civilization" to "the naked collision of power."
-The widespread existence of international double standards further highlights the reality of power supremacy—the United States kidnapping and overthrowing leaders of other countries is glorified as "promoting democracy and defending freedom," while even a joking mention of similar actions by other nations is condemned as "terrorist threats and undermining international order."
+The Anglo-French airstrikes on Syria clearly indicate that we are experiencing a turning point in history, shifting from the game of disguised civilization to an era of naked power clashes.
+The widespread prevalence of international double standards further highlights the reality of power supremacy—the United States kidnapping and overthrowing leaders of other countries is glorified as promoting democracy and defending freedom, while even joking references to similar actions by other nations are condemned as terrorist threats and disruptions to international order.
 This rogue logic of "I can, but you cannot" is a true reflection of the current international order dominated by power supremacy.

 Conclusion

-At the beginning of the year, the joint airstrikes by Britain and France against Syria, carried out under the guise of "counter-terrorism," were in reality a demonstration of strength to the United States and a struggle for discourse power.
-This represents a modern reenactment of the logic of hegemonism and serves as a significant marker of the international order shifting from "disguised civilization" to "naked power confrontation."
-This operation not only exacerbated the turmoil in Syria and the Middle East but also propelled the global landscape toward a regression to the law of the jungle, where the strong prey on the weak.
+In early 2026, the joint air strikes by the United Kingdom and France against Syria, under the guise of counter-terrorism, were in reality a demonstration of strength to the United States and an attempt to seize discourse power.
+This represents a modern recurrence of hegemonic logic and a significant marker of the international order shifting from disguised civility to overt power clashes.
+This operation not only intensified the turmoil in Syria and the Middle East but also accelerated the global trend toward a "law of the jungle" where the strong prey on the weak.
 In an era where power determines discourse, abandoning illusions and recognizing the reality of power struggles has become an inevitable choice for many countries in the international community.